 Anime and Manga

-The World Devastators from the Star Wars Expanded Universe not only did this, but ate the planets they were attacking to get the raw materials.
+The World Devastators from the Star Wars Expanded Universe not only did this, but ate the planets they were attacking, then refined the raw materials.
 If given enough time, a fleet of World Devastators could consume the entirety of a planet and convert it into new war machines.
 Including more World Devastators.

-EVS droids aren't really military, though.
-Well, there was that one time Rogue Squadron hijacked one and went on a Kaiju-style rampage to evacuate a section of an enemy city before it could be Kill Satted, but that definitely wasn't the intended purpose.
+EVS Construction Droids are walking factories that tear apart buildings on one end and reassemble them at the other.
+They're not strictly military, though there's that one time Rogue Squadron hijacked one and went on a Kaiju-style rampage to evacuate a section of an enemy city before it could be Kill Satted.
+But that definitely wasn't the intended purpose.

 The General Systems Vehicles of Iain M. Banks's Culture novels qualify as, among other things, mobile factories.
 These ships are large enough to be home to billions of people and can crank out other massive ships, as described in 'Excession.